Some states (for example, Illinois and Arizona) require GED test-takers to additionally take and pass the United States and state constitutions test.

 What do we call a government run by the people, either indirectly or directly?

-How to Prepare For The Constitution Test
+How to Prepare for the Constitution Test

 This website offers numerous free online GED video lessons (including transcripts) and lots of free GED practice tests.
-Video lessons are known to be highly effective and will get you all set for the real thing fast and efficiently.
+Video lessons are known to be highly effective and will get you all set for the real thing quickly and efficiently.

 Taking our free practice tests will allow you to discover which GED subject areas need your attention and study time most so you won’t have to waste your time on things you already know.